Below is a list of things I am currently wishing for, but it’s not a definitive list. Sometimes I don’t know I want something until I see it!

 - I’m interested in promoting diversity in children’s literature.
 Across all genres, I am interested in characters and voices that are not often heard from.
 I’m from a multicultural family myself, and know what it’s like to be a kid and not see yourself represented in the books you read.
 A book like Marisol McDonald Doesn’t Match by Monica Brown would have been so important to me!

-- I am very keen on developing my YA clientele this year.
-I’m mostly interested in reality-based YA featuring a strong voice (high importance!), memorable characters, resonant themes and a pitch perfect premise.
+- I am very keen on developing my YA clientele.
+I’m mostly interested in commercial, reality-based YA featuring a strong voice (high importance!), memorable characters, resonant themes and a pitch perfect premise.
 I’m always into humor.

 - Middle grade requirements same as with YA!
 Although I am more open to fantastical elements and adventures.
 Illustrated, funny MG is very cool with me.